Iowa’s Republican governor calls a special legislative session to revive abortion restrictions

 Most Republican-led states have significantly curbed abortion access since the U.S. Supreme Court overturned Roe v.
 Wade last year.
 Separately, the Iowa Supreme Court in 2022 reversed an opinion that said the state constitution affirms a fundamental right to abortion.

 After those rulings, Reynolds declined to call a special session last year to enact new restrictions, instead choosing to work through the state courts to try to get the 2018 ban into effect.
-The law had been blocked by a 2019 district court ruling.

-The law banned abortion once cardiac activity can be detected, which is usually around six weeks of pregnancy, before many women know they are pregnant.
-It included exceptions for medical emergencies, rape, incest and fetal abnormality.
+The law, which included exceptions for medical emergencies, rape, incest and fetal abnormality, had been blocked by a 2019 district court ruling.

-Any new ban is likely to be challenged in state court.
+Any new law is likely to be challenged in state court.

 Iowa’s high court has not resolved whether earlier rulings that applied an “undue burden test” for abortion laws remain in effect.
 The undue burden is an intermediate level of scrutiny that requires laws do not create a significant obstacle to abortion.
 Lawyers for the state argued the law should be analyzed using rational basis review, the lowest level of scrutiny to judge legal challenges.